A perfect blend of energetic cities and relaxing outdoor activities make Maryland ideal for exploration.

 The big city of Baltimore and Annapolis, the capital of Maryland, are filled with restaurants, museums and even more opportunities for fun on the water.
 Key experiences here include sailing, boating and, of course, enjoying the Old Line State’s signature blue crabs.

-Billed as the largest free arts festival in the US, July’s Artscape in Baltimore shows off an array of visual and performing arts — outdoor sculptures, art cars, dance, opera and more.
-Classic American fun comes to Timonium each summer with rides, concessions and baby animals at the Maryland State Fair.
+Classic American fun comes to Timonium each summer with rides, concessions (think peach sundaes and crab patties) and baby animals at the Maryland State Fair.

 What’s New in Maryland

 This year marks the 200th anniversary of Harriet Tubman’s birth, so expect celebrations and special events in her honour throughout 2022.

 Charming Ellicott City turns 250, and the small town will be brimming with historical exhibits and cultural activities all year.

 At the new Great Wolf Lodge resort in Perryville, a water park, climbing wall, shopping and dining will delight beginning summer 2023.